 This makes residential real estate safer than commercial real estate during a financial downturn.
 It may go down in value and see more skipped payments than before, but it won’t go down in value or cash flow as much as an empty strip mall.
 Residential real estate may be filled quickly when someone is evicted.
 Perhaps you put the rental property on a short-term rental site to cater to tourists coming next weekend.

 Or you lower the deposit to get a tenant in at the start of the next month.
 It can be hard to find a new commercial tenant.
 Residential real estate thus comes with less risk to the landlord that they’ll go months without cash flow from the property.
 Residential real estate has better long-term average growth.
 The property value automatically increases with inflation, and rents are easily increased at the rate of inflation, as well.

 Residential real estate is generally more liquid than commercial real estate.
-You’ll always have more buyers for a single family home than a storefront.
-You’ll have more potential investors for a small triplex or ten unit apartment building than a strip center.
+You’ll always have more buyers for a single-family home than a storefront.
+You’ll have more potential investors for a small triplex or ten-unit apartment building than for a strip center.